ipspace/netlab/docs/cli-overview.md

 **netlab collect**
 : Using Ansible fact gathering or other device-specific Ansible modules, collects device configurations and saves them in specified directory.
 [More details...](netlab/collect.md)

+**netlab exec**
+: Use Ansible inventory to connect to one or more lab devices using the inventory names and executes an arbitrary command on them.
+Device IP address (**ansible_host**) and username/passwords are retrieved from Ansible inventory.
+Ideal when you use centralized Vagrant or Clab environments and want to execute commands on the devices.
+[More details...](netlab/exec.md)